harness/developer-hub/docs/security-testing-orchestration/get-started/key-concepts/fail-pipelines-by-severity.md

 `fail_on_severity` is a "brute-force" approach to stopping your pipelines.
 As soon as a scan step detects a blocking issue, the pipeline stops and does not retain output variables or any other security-test data.
 For this reason, you might want to stop your pipelines using policies as described below.
 :::

-## Advanced workflow: Use Policy as Code to stop pipelines and notify users
+## Use Policy as Code to fail pipelines and notify users in STO

 You can implement robust failure-handling mechanisms using [Harness Policy as Code](/docs/category/policy-as-code).
 Using policies to stop pipelines has the following advantages: